PC-Principal/PC-Principal/README.md

-💻 Hi!
+## 👋 Welcome

 I'm a Fullstack developer with over 10 years of experience.
 I specialize in backend development but also actively use frontend and CI/CD.
-Recently, I've been diving deeper into AI model development and integration.
+Recently, I've been diving deeper into **AI model development** and integration.

 **🛠️ Tech Stack**